 Attribute Notes Publisher The name of the company that publishes this application (and product).

-Attribute Notes Related management view: For each application, the publisher is linked through the General tab of the application properties.
-However, the publisher must exist first for linking, and these records are maintained in the Procurement >All Vendors view.
-The publisher for each application widely available in application listings, such as License Compliance >All Applications.
-Database reference: The master list of all vendors (including both publishers and resellers) is maintained in the Vendor table.
-Once linked to an application, minimal detail about the publisher is replicated in the SoftwareTitlePublisher table, where this value is visible as PublisherName.
-This table is referenced through the SoftwareTitleProduct table, which is in turn referenced by the SoftwareTitle (application) table.
-Data warehouse reference: PublisherName column in the SoftwareTitleData table.
+Related management view: For each application, the publisher is linked through the General tab of the application properties.
+However, the publisher must exist first for linking, and these records are maintained in the Procurement > All Vendors view.
+The publisher for each application is widely available in application listings, such as License Compliance > All Applications.